NREL/nrelWattileExt/demo/DEMO.md

    programmatically.

 2. Before running predictions, the Wattile model must be configured for prediction.
-Run the example code in:
+To do this, send the `"setup"` action to `wattilePythonTask`:

    ```
-   wattileDemoRunSetup()
+   // Model record
+   model: read(wattileModel and dis=="Headquarters-Electricity")

+   // Run the setup action
+   read(wattileTask)
+     .taskSend({
+       action: "setup",
+       model: model
+     })
+     .futureGet
    ```

-   This function executes the `"setup"` action of `wattilePythonTask`.
+   This code is also available in the function `wattileDemoRunSetup()`.

 3. The example model is now ready!
-To retrieve a prediction, run the example code in:
+To retrieve a prediction, run the following example code:

    ```
-   wattileDemoRunPrediction()
+   // Model record
+   model: read(wattileModel and dis=="Headquarters-Electricity")

+   // Time span to predict
+   span: yesterday()

+   // Run the predict action
+   read(wattileTask)
+     .taskSend({
+       action: "predict",
+       model: model,
+       span: span
+     })
+     .futureGet
    ```

+   This code is also available in the function `wattileDemoRunPrediction()`.
 You will see a grid with predictions for each quantile available from the model for the requested time span (in this case, yesterday).
 For more information about the format of this grid, see the **nrelWattileExt** docs.

 Syncing Prediction History
 --------------------------